-At some stage in it's main line career, BR overhauled the vehicle and took the opportunity to install air braking and Electric Train Heating thus making the coach both Dual Braked and Dual Heated.
-It's BRI cast steel bogies were also replaced by the BR B4 type.
-The B4 bogie was introduced by BR, after extensive trials at it's Research Centre in Derby, during 1963.
+At some stage in it's main line career, BR overhauled the vehicle and took the opportunity to replace it's BRI bogies with the BR B4 type.
+The B4 bogie was introduced in 1963 by BR, after extensive trials at it's Research Centre in Derby.
 It was a fabricated steel design and much lighter than the Commonwealth version.
 It weighed just over 5 tons with a maximum speed rating of 100 mph (160 km/h).

 TSOs were used widely across BR network and formed part of the nationwide Inter City services network.
+This vehicle was initially numbered M4899, whilst allocated to the London Midland region, but was then transferred to the Southern region and was renumbered S4899 when it was repainted into Green livery.
 It was believed to have been withdrawn, due to more modern stock being introduced, in the early 1990s - a working life of around 30 years.

-4842 was purchased from BR and moved to the Swanage Railway where it was stored awaiting it's turn in the restoration queue.
-It was sent to Rampart Engineering in Derby for external repairs and refurbishment during September 2002.
-It returned to Swanage in March 2003 for interior refurbishment to be completed.
+4899 was purchased from BR during 1993 and moved to the Swanage Railway where it was stored awaiting it's turn in the restoration queue.
+External and internal repairs and refurbishment were undertaken at Swanage before it re-entered passenger service.